-Checklist of E&S Principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance 1.
-Compliance with the Law Yes Low risk: Overall, through consultations with different stakeholders, including government agents, compliance with national regulations and standards will be ensured and therefore the risk is low.
+ecklist of E&S inciples No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with Law Yes Low risk: Overall, through consultations with different stakeholders, including government agents, compliance with national regulations and standards will be ensured and therefore the risk is low.
 Through monitoring ensure adequate management verification that safeguards are in place and are a mirror of these principles.
 In practice, adherence to laws is influenced by institutional capacities, resource availability and socio-cultural practices, among other factors.
 These are acknowledged but can't be determined at the design stage - and therefore, compliance to national regulations and standards will need screening against the 15 AF ESP principles.
-Low risk: In promoting access to grant finance particularly, the project will operate is socio-cultural context that keeps women and the youth from lucrative undertakings.
-It project will be deliberate and ensure equitable representation of both males and females.
-Gender quotas have been established where relevant and possible.
-As a result project will seek an equitable representation of women in capacity development and access of actual socioeconomic activities.
-Stakeholder consultations undertaken during the proposal design and development states. females.Gender quotas have been established where relevant and possible.
-As a result the project will seek an equitable representation of women in capacity development and 3.
-Marginalized and Vulnerable Groups Yes discrimination.
-Low risk: As noted above, the project's target group is vulnerable rural populations thereby ensuring social inclusion is a key consideration in the project particularly providing adaptation options and increasing access to rural finance for these groups.
+2. Access and Equity Yes Low risk: In promoting access to grant finance particularly, the project will operate in a socio-cultural context that keeps women and the youth from lucrative undertakings.
+The project will be deliberate and ensure equitable representation of both males and females.Gender quotas have been established where relevant and possible.
+As a result the project will seek an equitable representation of women in capacity development and access of actual socioeconomic activities.
+Stakeholder consultations undertaken during the proposal design and development stages have been integrated to ensure that national and district-levels are catered to.
+The project therefore aims generate adaptation benefits for all categories of stakeholders without discrimination.
+3. Marginalized and Vulnerable Groups Yes Low risk: As noted above, the project's target group is vulnerable rural populations thereby ensuring social inclusion is a key consideration in the project particularly providing adaptation options and increasing access to rural finance for these groups.
 The full design has conducted an analysis of the profiles of the communities and the targeted areas.
 The profiling improved the targeting of the project, ensuring the inclusion the vulnerable - in the context of the project, the vulnerable include the socioeconomically non-empowered community members, and include women, the youth and the differently abled.
 4. Human Rights No Low risk: For project interventions pertaining to construction that will require additional labour, issues related to treatment of workers by project staff and contractors will be closely monitored during project execution to ensure no labour or human rights violations.
 5. Gender Equality and Women's Empowerment Yes Low risk: The Project has in its objectives gender equality and women empowerment, which should be improved through the project activities.
 The Gender Action Learning System will be applied and specifically the Household Methodology to ensure results are achieved.
 It should also be noted that an overall 50% of the direct beneficiaries will be female, with specific targets and quotas for applicable activities.
 6. Core Labour Rights No Low risk: The project will support activities that will require human labour.
 Through the application of the IFAD SECAP, screening will be conducted on investments to ensure labour rights are respected.
 Additionally, as has been noted above, no child labour will be tolerated in adherence to the Zambian laws and international best practices.
 7. Indigenous Peoples No No risks: Technically, there is no group in Zambia that identifies itself as an Indigenous People.
 Where the project activities will be implemented, principles of Free, Prior and Informed Consent (FPIC) will be adhered to.